Estimated reading time: 3 minutes

 But the problem is not the plant itself.

-Capeweed has all sorts of great benefits.
+Capeweed also has some great benefits.
 It can play a useful role in covering bare soil, keeping the earth cool, and attracting bees.
 If it’s present in your garden as part of a rich biodiversity of plants it can definitely fill a niche in the ecosystem.

 The problem is the soil.
 Or to be more precise, the practices that have led to soil and diversity imbalances that result in a monoculture.